kele14x/kele14x.github.io/posts/zynq-easy-startup-guide/zynq-easy-startup-guide-2.md

+---
-# ZYNQ Easy Startup Guide, Part II
+title: ZYNQ Easy Startup Guide, Part II
+---

 In previous part I of ZYNQ Easy Startup Guide, I introduced how we start a bare metal PS program on ZYNQ7 board.
 In the second part of this serious, we will try to build and start Linux on ZYNQ, using Xilinx's PetaLinux tool.